jordanalexandermeyer/product/spec/pages/product_page/convert/features/graph.md

 ### Lines

-The values are for the whole Convert issuance, not just the user's bonds.
+The values are for one bond.
 The y-axis is the borrowed currency and the x-axis is time.

 #### Amount owed

-- Description: This line shows the amount owed
+- Description: This line shows the amount owed.
+Should be a flat line at a y-axis value of 1

 #### Collateral value

-- Description: This line shows the value of the collateral
+- Description: This line shows the value of the collateral per bond

 #### Convertible token value

-- Description: This line shows the convertible token value
+- Description: This line shows the convertible token value per bond

 #### Price (to be added in the future)